Vaginal thrush: Symptoms, diagnosis and treatment

 What is the treatment for vaginal thrush?

 If you have had vaginal thrush before and are confident that is what you have again, you can treat it with an over-the-counter topical cream or pessary that dissolves in the vagina.
-These topical treatments may cause burning or irritation.
 An oral anti-fungal treatment is also available over-the-counter.

-If over-the-counter medicines are not proving effective, your doctor may prescribe an alternative anti-fungal treatment.
+If over-the-counter treatments are not proving effective, your doctor may recommend an alternative anti-fungal treatment.